-The checklist below sets out some tips to help you deal with remote participation effectively and professionally.
+Coroners have worked hard to set up the technology to facilitate remote participation in inquests and are now beginning to work through the backlog of inquests that built up during the early stages of the pandemic.
+This is a new medium and the checklist below sets out some tips to help you deal with remote participation effectively and professionally:

-Checklist

-PRE-INQUEST MEETING
+CHECKLIST

-In advance of the pre-inquest meeting, confirm with the Coroner's Officer whether the Coroner has ordered remote participation or whether the witness/es are required to attend in person.
+PRE-INQUEST MEETING In advance of the pre-inquest meeting, confirm with the Coroner's Officer whether the Coroner has ordered remote participation or whether the witness/es are required to attend in person.
 Consider whether this is a case where remote participation is "in the interests of justice".
 At the pre-inquest meeting, explore whether the witnesses wish to give oral evidence in the courtroom or remotely via video link and (if the interests of justice test is satisfied) either apply for or object to an order for remote participation as instructed.
 Ask the witnesses whether they wish to give evidence on oath or to affirm.
 If they wish to take the oath ask them to bring their own copy of their religious text with them for use on the day of the hearing.

-SETTING UP THE ROOM/S

-You will need to decide whether participants will sit in the same room or will sit in different rooms.
+SETTING UP THE ROOM/S You will need to decide whether participants will sit in the same room or will sit in different rooms.
 This should be done in collaboration with the Coroner's Officer, who will need to agree whether all participants will be in the same room or will dial in separately.

-Some Coroners require all witnesses from each IP and their legal representatives to be in the same room and on the same video-link.
+Some Coroners are requiring all witnesses from each IP and their legal representatives to be in the same room and on the same video-link.
+Investigate beforehand if there is a room available to accommodate this safely within current COVID-19 guidance.
 A number of NHS Trusts have set up a "remote hearings" room, the layout of which has been agreed with local Coroners and which is used for all remote inquest hearings.
 Other Coroners and families prefer witnesses to sit in separate rooms.
 If this is going to be the case, ensure that you have mobile numbers for all participants so you can contact them if they encounter technical issues and to take instructions during the hearing if you need to.

-TESTING THE TECHNOLOGY

-Arrange a test session with the Coroner's Officer in advance of the hearing, to ensure that the link is working, the picture and sound are clear when speaking, you have the right software on your device and you have sufficient internet connection.
+TESTING THE TECHNOLOGY Arrange a test session with the Coroner's Officer in advance of the hearing, to ensure that the link is working, the picture and sound are clear when speaking, you have the right software on your device and you have sufficient internet connection.
 The most common cause of technical problems is the strength of the internet connection.
 WiFi is not really suitable for video hearings - ensure that you have a cable Ethernet connection to your device.
 Make sure that the device you are using is fully charged and plugged in, so you do not get cut off during the hearing.

-SETTING UP ON THE DAY

-The room should be quiet, private and secure and all doors should be closed.
+SETTING UP ON THE DAY The room should be quiet, private and secure and all doors should be closed.
 Ensure that there is no background noise and all phones are switched to silent mode.
 Take steps to ensure that you will not be interrupted and display a clearly worded note on the door that states "DO NOT ENTER - INQUEST HEARING IN PROGRESS".
 Consider the position of the witness and their legal representative - it is better to sit side by side when giving evidence or at least within eye line rather than seating the legal representative behind the witness.